 Their multi-cultural Christmas opera for children, Lucinda y las Flores de la Nochebuena is quickly becoming a holiday standard with yearly productions by San Francisco Opera, Opera in the Heights and Fresno State Opera who commissioned the opera.
 The one-act opera The Ghosts of Gatsby will premiere by Samford Opera in Birmingham, AL on November 15th.

 Evan Mack has proven as deft at song writing as he is in opera.
-His song A Little More Perfect is a setting of Justice William Kennedy’s final paragraph of the Marriage Equality Decision by the Supreme Court in 2015.
+His song A Little More Perfect is a setting of Justice Anthony Kennedy’s final paragraph of the Marriage Equality Decision by the Supreme Court in 2015.
 Premiering at Seagle Music Colony in 2015, it has quickly become a favorite of many baritones including Michael Mayes, Daniel Okulich and Michael Miller to name a few.
 The song had its professional premiere at the Glimmerglass Festival in 2016 and the orchestral premiere at the Fort Worth Opera Festival in 2017.
 His new cycle If Only Lenny Were Here, which celebrates the life of Leonard Bernstein has its world premiere with the Schenectady Symphony in October of 2018.

 Evan was a composing fellow at the John Duffy Composers Institute and a resident artist at Yaddo.
 He is currently published with Hal Leonard, Alfred, and Amazon.
 Evan is a Teaching Professor at Skidmore College.
 He lives in Albany with his wife, Kristin and two sons, Carter and Henry.